 Most of these symptoms can normally be managed conservatively with exercise, proper diet, heat packs and pain medication.
 However, occasionally, the location and severity of the collapsed disc is severe enough to warrant a more aggressive treatment plan such as disc surgery. .
 In this case, patients should consider a minimally invasive procedure from Laser Spine Institute as an alternative to traditional open back compressed or collapsed disc surgery.

 By utilizing the latest in laser technology and state-of-the-art computer-assisted surgical techniques, the surgeons at Laser Spine Institute are able to help patients find pain relief without the lengthy recovery and difficult rehabilitation of open back compressed disc surgery.
-If you are considering a procedure to treat a compressed disc or other disc disorder, contact Laser Spine Institute to learn about all of your options and for a free review of your MRI or CT scan.
+If you are considering a procedure to treat a compressed disc or other disc disorder, contact Laser Spine Institute to learn about all of your options and for your MRI or CT scan review.